 Job Outlook for South Dakota Vet Technicians

 In South Dakota and other states, there is a very bright career outlook for people in the veterinary technology field.
-As proof of point, the Bureau of Labor Statistics (BLS Dec.
-2015) expects vet tech openings nationwide to swell 19 percent between 2014 and 2024, much faster than the average growth projected for all occupations during that time (7 percent).
-The CareerOneStop (2016)—a partner with the US Department of Labor—offers more granular data on the future of vet techs in SD.
+As proof of point, the Bureau of Labor Statistics (BLS May 2017) expects vet tech openings nationwide to swell 20 percent between 2016 and 2026, much faster than the average growth projected for all occupations during that time (7 percent).
+The CareerOneStop (2018)—a partner with the US Department of Labor—offers more granular data on the future of vet techs in SD.
 It found that openings for veterinary technicians and technologists are expected to increase at a slightly lower rate (15 percent) than what’s anticipated nationally, but vet techs occupy the eleventh fastest growing career in the state for people with associate degrees.

 Where Do Vet Techs in SD Work?